How to write a research proposal

 • How your work will create the foundation for future research and theory.

-• The practical value your findings will provide to practitioners, educators and other academics in your field.
+• The practical value of your findings for practitioners, educators or other academics in your field.

 • The problems or issues your work can potentially help to resolve.